Health of mothers and babies

 A stillbirth is the death of a baby before birth, at a gestational age of 20 weeks or more, or a birthweight of 400 grams or more.
 A neonatal death is the death of a liveborn baby within 28 days of birth.
 Perinatal deaths include both stillbirth and neonatal deaths.

-Between 2009 and 2019 the stillbirth and neonatal mortality rates have remained largely unchanged at between 7 and 8 in 1,000 births and between 2 and 3 in 1,000 live births, respectively.
-Congenital anomaly was the most common cause of perinatal death.
+Between 2010 and 2020 the stillbirth and neonatal mortality rates remained largely unchanged at between 7 and 8 in 1,000 births and between 2 and 3 in 1,000 live births, respectively.
+In 2020, Congenital anomaly was the most common cause of perinatal death.

 For more information see Stillbirths and neonatal deaths in Australia.